RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## I am crunching for the pool but the wallet still shows INVESTOR and 0 magnitude.
 Is that ok?

-That is perfectly normal, when pool-mining you do work for the pool's account and as a reward get transactions from the pool for the work you did.
+That is perfectly normal when pool-mining you do work for the pool's account and as a reward get transactions from the pool for the work you did.
 Because of this you do not work for your own CPID and have no magnitude.